We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - lack of iron

-- inability of your body to absorb iron, which can be caused by conditions like celiac disease, Crohn’s disease, and gastric bypass surgery
+- the inability of your body to absorb iron, which can be caused by conditions like celiac disease, Crohn’s disease, and gastric bypass surgery

 - chronic low-grade blood loss over time from a long menstrual cycle or peptic ulcers